rugbyprof/4103-101-IntroOpSys/Assignments/Homework-01-Bash-Intro.md

     - create a folder called `homework_X` and put it in the `/xyz` folder and then write a script called `abc-1.sh` and put it the `homework_X` folder.
 - Then I will log in to your server and try to execute
     - `/xyz/homework_X/abc-1.sh`
-- This is NOT the same as:
+- The path above is NOT the same path as:
     - `/xyz/homework_Y/abc-1.sh`
     - `/xyz/homework-X/abc-1.sh`
     - `/xyz/homework_X/abd-1.sh`
 - One character wrong means I don't find it (and I don't grade it).
-- So read carefully.
+- So read carefully and if I didn't specify a name for your files, you may want to ask.

 ## Prep Work